 Locate the spot for the 330 ohm resistor, it's near the top of the board just to the left of the GPS module.
 Solder the 330 ohm resistor (marked "331" in place).
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.

-Locate the 2.2K resistor just to the left of the GPS module and just below the 330 ohm resistor that you just mounted (it will be marked "222").
-Remove ONE 2.2K resistor (marked "222") from the tape and solder it in place.
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Locate the two 2.2K resistors just to the left of the GPS module and just below the 330 ohm resistor that you just mounted (it will be marked "222").
+Remove two 2.2K resistors (marked "222") from the tape and solder it in place.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.

-Locate the 2.2K resistor just to the left of the GPS module and just below the 2.2K resistor that you just mounted (it will be marked "222").
-Remove ONE 2.2K resistor (marked "222") from the tape and solder it in place.
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Locate the 10K resistor near the top of the board and to the left of the resistors that you just mounted (it will be marked "103").
+Remove ONE 10K resistor (marked "103") from the tape and solder it in place.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.